 We also offer intrauterine insemination (IUI), medical treatment, and advanced laparoscopic surgery.

 Monday-Thursday 8AM - 5PM

 Friday 8AM - 1PM

-Our patients can reach us for emergencies 24 hours a day by calling our main number, and selecting choice #1, which pages our medical or nursing staff.
+Our patients can reach us for emergencies 24 hours a day by calling our main number.

 If your situation is life threatening, dial 911 or go directly to your local ER.